In-person therapy for adults

 Self-worth – You might have a persistent sense of not being good enough.
 Perhaps you hold yourself to punishing standards and constantly compare yourself to others.
 The inner critic can be deafening, and it may feel easier attend to others than to yourself.

-Identity – You’re unsure about who you are beneath the relentless role you play – the compliant helper, the supposed high-achiever, the one who holds it all together.
+Identity – You’re unsure about who you are beneath the relentless role you play – the compliant helper, the compulsive achiever, the product of a background, gender, or family narrative.
 You may have learned to push your instincts aside, disconnected from what you need or from who you truly are.

 Relationships – You find that relating (with partners, children, parents, colleagues) leaves you with suppressed anger, feeling uncared for, or depleted.
 It might be hard to trust, or you repeat old patterns like people-pleasing or relinquishing power to others.